gulnazaki/VariousUniversityProjects/README.md

 ## Artificial Intelligence
-Some Java and Prolog (our own Taxibeat/Google Maps app)
+A Beat/Google Maps app implemented with Java and Prolog

-## Bioeng
+## Bio-engineering
-A Python implementation for a hidden hearing loss test in greek
+A Python implementation for a hidden hearing loss test in greek and a paper describing the process

 ## Compilers